YusufRamadhani/searchEngine/README.md

 # Search Engine
 The project actually is my final year project using customer care chat as study case and dataset.
-The goal is build an search engine for customer care easily search chat with keyword (query) they have and find related chat.
+The goal is build a search engine for customer care easily search chat with keyword (query) they have and find related chat.

 ## About the project
 ### Algorithm